-Komiya has suggested the Air could debut at $799, while the Pro would hit $1,099.
+Twitter leaker Komiya has suggested the Air could debut at $799, while the Pro would hit $1,099.
 Take this with a grain of salt – no Mac has ever launched as cheap as $799, and a $200 price drop for the Pro at the same time it gets an all-new processor feels like a stretch.
-Of course, we would be happy to be proven wrong!
+We would be happy to be proven wrong, though.

 Which comes first?

 Apple has technically only committed to a single Apple Silicon Mac before the end of 2020.
 That doesn’t mean we’ll only get one, of course, but there are three options on the table that could get launched this year: The MacBook 12-inch, MacBook Air, and MacBook Pro 13-inch.

 Earlier reports from both DigiTimes and noted Apple analyst Ming-Chi Kuo stated that the MacBook Air and MacBook Pro would both lead the charge in the Apple Silicon transition.
 But which comes first?
 That’s where things get hazy.
 The reports leave room for one of the models to potentially launch slightly after the other.